When I first met Brian Gerald, he had half a dozen different websites.

 There was the site where he wrote about theology, activism and queer rights, the site where he offered his web development services, the lifestyle design blog, the self-promotional website, and a few others I can’t recall.

-It was as if his scanner nature had taken over.
+It was as if his multipotentialite nature had taken over.
 I could see it: a new interest or business idea would arise and, seeing no way to combine that interest into an existing platform, Brian would create a new entity altogether.

 The result was a number of scattered websites strewn across the internet.
 It probably meant splitting up his time more than necessary, which would have been stressful.
 I doubt prospective clients would even know where to go to find him!